viamrobotics/docs/docs/get-started/_index.md

 ## `viam-server` and the Viam app

-At the core of Viam is the open-source `viam-server` executable which runs on a computer and manages hardware and software for a machine.
+At the core of Viam is the open-source `viam-server` executable which runs on a computer and manages hardware, software, and data for a machine.
 To use Viam with a machine, you create a configuration specifying which hardware and software the machine consists of.
 `viam-server` then manages and runs the drivers for the configured hardware components and software services.